911±¬ÁÏ

 • Worm casts are a sign of healthy soil, but if you don’t like them on your lawn, brush them off with a hard broom once they dry out.

-• Molehills can be a problem if you want a neat, flat lawn.
+• Molehills can be a problem if you want a flat lawn.
 Tolerate them if possible, but if you want to encourage them to move elsewhere, see our guide to moles.

 • See all our lawn care advice.